bluesky/tiled/docs/source/how-to/scaling.md

 *There are no solutions, only trade-offs.*

-We will build Catalogs with a variety of trade-offs in speed and resource usage.
+We will build Trees with a variety of trade-offs in speed and resource usage.
 Any of these may be a good solution depending the specifics of your situation.
 They are presented in order of increasing complexity.